 - Main food suppliers use ingredients that are GM-free.

 - One other area where we try to reduce our waste footprint is by having ‘buy back’ agreements in place with our food suppliers.
 We only open as much food as we need while preparing meals at camp (approx 9000 meals per day).
 Any left over, unopened food is taken back by suppliers and put back into the supply chain.
 Any uneaten leftover food (where it is deemed safe) is sent to people in need including church groups and local food banks.
-In 2021 we supported 3 local food banks with leftover food and grocery items instead of discarding it.
+Each year we support local food banks with leftover food and grocery items instead of discarding it.

 You can help us!